 If you think of as the bicategory of categories, anafunctors, and ananatural transformations, then this is the usual notion of equivalence in a -category.
 It's fairly straightforward to turn any discussion of functors and strong equivalences in a context where the axiom of choice is assumed into a discussion of anafunctors and anaequivalences in a more general context.

-We can also regard the -category above as obtained from the -category of categories, functors, and natural transformations using homotopy theory by “formally inverting” the weak equivalences.
+We can also regard the -category above as obtained from the -category of strict categories, strict functors, and natural transformations by formally inverting the weak equivalences as in homotopy theory.

 Note that weak inverses go with strong equivalences.
 The terminology isn't entirely inconsistent (weak inverses contrast with strict ones, while weak equivalences contrast with strong ones) but developed at different times.
 The prefix ‘ana‑’ developed last and is perfectly consistent.